bbenchoff/bbenchoff.github.io/index.md

 I design strange things in hardware and software.
 Highlights include:

+- A display that <a href="https://bbenchoff.github.io/pages/BusTideDisplay.html">keeps track of public transit</a> near my house.
+Embedded decompression and SSL!

 - An <a href="https://bbenchoff.github.io/pages/IsoTherm.html">isolated thermocouple reader</a>, replicating a $2000 National Instruments module for $120.

 - <a href="https://bbenchoff.github.io/pages/Citicar.html">I converted a car without semiconductors</a> <a href="https://bbenchoff.github.io/pages/CANconversion.html">to use CAN for everything</a>.